 The Power Steering system is pretty simple.
 You have a pump attached to the engine and then a feed and return line going to your steering rack (or steering box).
-The system circulated fluid to make turning easier.
-Basically then, your leak can be from either hose, the pump or the rack.
-On the SSR a visual inspection showed that the rack was leaking, but it seemed like it was coming from the connection of the hose.
+The system circulates fluid to make turning easier.
+Basically, your leak can be from either hose, the pump or the rack.
+On the SSR a visual inspection showed that the rack was leaking but it seemed like it was coming from the connection of the hose.
 Searching around on the net it seemed like this is a common occurrence and can be fixed by swapping the hose.

 The new hose has a slightly different mounting style.
 Thus, in addition to removing the hose, you’ll have to remove a small gasket retainer found on the steering rack.
 It would appear that this is the source of the leak.
 The new hose also comes wrapped with a heat resistance foil, as temperatures can be rather high because of the proximity to the engine.

 To remove the hose we need to loosen it up at the steering rack and the pump.
 At the steering rack, both hoses are held on by a single bolt and pressure plate.
 When you release the bolt both hoses will come loose.
 Make sure you have a pan ready to catch the steering fluid.